tangshuang/.hello-type/README.md

 window.addEventListener('error', (e) => {
   let { error } = e
   if (error.owner === 'hello-type') {
-    e.preventDefault() // when throw _ERROR_, there will no error massage in console }
+    e.preventDefault() // when throw Error, there will no error massage in console }
 })